Balboa Stadium: Earlier uses

 College football's Harbor Bowl was held there from 1947 to 1949.
 The San Diego East-West Christmas Classic was held there in 1921 and 1922.
 From 1952 through 1955, the stadium hosted the Poinsettia Bowl, contested between armed services football teams.
+From 1958 to 1964, it hosted the Leatherneck Bowl, a charity game between Marine Corps Recruit Depot San Diego and another military service team.

 The stadium has been the site of famous races in track and field.
 In 1965, high-schooler Jim Ryun from Kansas beat world-record holder and reigning 1500 m Olympic champion Peter Snell of New Zealand in a mile race in 3:55.3 on June 27, an American high school record that stood for 42 years.
 A year later, Tim Danielson from San Diego area Chula Vista High School ran 3:59.4 in the same stadium to become only the second high school runner to run a sub-4:00 mile.
 Only three high school runners have managed to break that barrier since (Marty Liquori in 1967, Alan Webb in 2001, and Lukas Verzbicas in 2011).
 Fifty years after Ryun first broke the 4 minute mile, the stadium hosted a "Festival of Miles" featuring a return of Ryun.

 The first two major meets of the developing age division of Masters athletics were held in Balboa Stadium, July 19–20, 1968, and July 3–6, 1969.

 During the mid to late 1950s, a huge musical production, The California Story, was put on in Balboa Stadium as part of the Fiesta del Pacifico celebration.
 The extravaganza featured a cast of 1,300 people, including a symphony orchestra and a 150-voice choir.
 Performances were directed by Meredith Willson, who also contributed music and lyrics.
 The production followed the history of California from the arrival of Juan Rodríguez Cabrillo in 1540 through the early 20th century.
 It was billed as "the biggest non-movie spectacle ever produced anywhere."